bonitasoft/bonita-doc/md/ldap-synchronizer.md

 To install the synchronizer, unzip the provided deploy.zip file and configure the files located under the conf directory.
 This directory contains a sample configuration.

+Two way to connect the Bonita Engine is possible:

+1/ Connection using the Environment variables:

-Set the API access mode used by the LDAP Synchronizer, by editing the `<LDAP_SYNCHRONIZER>\BonitaSubscription-7.3.x-LDAP-Synchronizer.(bat or sh)` file.
+Set the API access mode used by the LDAP Synchronizer, by editing the `<LDAP_SYNCHRONIZER>\BonitaSubscription-<version>-LDAP-Synchronizer.(bat or sh)` file.

 Add between `java` and `-classpath`:
 ```